tlively/learn-gfx-hal/book/src/02_clear_the_window.md

 which gives a vector of things to pick from.
 Our criteria here is based on the `queue_families: Vec<B::QueueFamily>` that each Adapter has.
 We want a QueueFamily

 1) That supports Graphics
-2) That has at least one queue available
 3) That our Surface supports

-Now that 2nd rule is probably a pointless check, since in Vulkan you need at least 1 queue by the spec, and even in the other backends it doesn't make much sense to offer a QueueFamily with no queues available, but _we'll check anyway_, because you can afford to pay a little extra for checks you don't expect you need when you're doing the startup code.

 Since we're going over a vector, we can use some fancy Iterator stuff